Thomas Tallis – Spem in Alium

 Tallis’s “Spem in Alium”, for eight choirs of five singers, is considered the English composer’s greatest achievement and one of the finest pieces of choral music ever written.

-Four centuries later, Vaughan Williams interwove another theme by Tallis with folksong to create a work for string orchestra which is by turns mysterious, austere and passionate.
+Four centuries later, Vaughan Williams took another theme by Tallis and interwove it with folksong to create his much-loved Fantasia – a work for string orchestra that is by turns mysterious and passionate.

 Bruckner’s Symphony No. 7 was his first great popular success, met by a 15-minute standing ovation at its premiere.
 Wagner’s death prompted him to add an elegiac coda to the second movement, “In memory of the immortal and dearly beloved Master who has departed this life”.